Modeling the Spectral Energy Distribution of Active Galactic Nuclei: Implications for Cosmological Simulations of Galaxy

 Observational works often require a bolometric correction factor to derive the AGN's bolometric luminosity for constructing the bolometric luminosity function and accretion rate distribution \citep[e.g.,][]{2017ApJ...846..112K,2020ApJ...900..124B, marconi2004, hopkins2007, 2020MNRAS.495.3252S}.
-These corrections are typically calculated based on a SED model with observed spectra slope \citep[e.g.][]{2001AJ....122..549V, Krawczyk2013, Lusso2015}.
-On the other hand, theoretical works often use some empirical scaling relations to convert bolometric luminosity from SMBH properties to photometries at specific bands for direct comparison with observations \citep[e.g.,][]{hirschmann2014, griffin19}.
-It is crucial to acknowledge the existence of different SEDs for the same bolometric luminosity (see Appendix.\,\ref{sec:bols}), leading to potential dispersion in relationships between bolometric luminosity and luminosities across various wavelength bands.
+These corrections are typically calculated based on an SED model with observed spectra slope \citep[e.g.,][]{2001AJ....122..549V, Krawczyk2013, Lusso2015}.
+On the other hand, theoretical works often use bolometric correction factor to convert bolometric luminosity from SMBH properties to photometries at specific bands for direct comparison with observations \citep[e.g.,][]{hirschmann2014, griffin19}.
+It is crucial to acknowledge the existence of different SEDs for the same bolometric luminosity (see Appendix.\,\ref{sec:bols}), which leads to potential dispersion in relations between bolometric luminosity and luminosities across various wavelength bands.

-{By combining the \textsc{L-Galaxies} galaxy catalog and our AGN SED model,} Figure.\,\ref{fig:scaling_relation} shows the predicted relations between bolometric luminosity and photometry in specific bands: hard X-ray (2-10 keV), soft X-ray (0.5-2 keV), and B band (4400 \AA) from left to right.
+By combining the \textsc{L-Galaxies} galaxy catalog and our AGN SED model, Fig.\,\ref{fig:scaling_relation} shows the predicted relations between bolometric luminosity and photometry in specific bands: hard X-ray (2-10 keV), soft X-ray (0.5-2 keV), and B band (4400 \AA) from left to right.
 Bright AGNs occupy the disk-corona regime, while less luminous AGNs are found in the ADAF+thin disk regime.
 In the middle parts, both modes contribute, especially to the hard X-ray and soft X-ray bands.